lowdefy/lowdefy-docs/docs/config/users.md

 Custom user attributes can be defined which allow app users and administrators to save user information to the deployment storage.

 These custom user attributes can be defined by adding field blocks to the `userAttributes` array.
-The additional `profile` property on these field components is used to indicate users are able to edit that attribute on their profile page.
+The additional `profile` property on these input blocks is used to indicate users are able to edit that attribute on their profile page.
 Fields which does not have this `profile` property can only be changed by administrators.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--JSON-->
 ```json5